Comprehensive School Reform

 The Comprehensive School Reform (CSR) program was a program administered by the U.S. Department of Education's Office of Elementary and Secondary Education.

-Having an effective school system does not just come from the curriculum, it strives in many ways from every aspect of the school itself.
-The staff and families are also extremely important in student success.
-The purpose of Comprehensive School Reform is "to provide financial incentives for schools to develop comprehensive school reforms, based upon scientifically based research and effective practices that include an emphasis on basic academics and parental involvement so that all children can meet challenging state academic content and academic achievement standards."
+The purpose of comprehensive school reform was "to provide financial incentives for schools to develop comprehensive school reforms, based upon scientifically based research and effective practices that include an emphasis on basic academics and parental involvement so that all children can meet challenging state academic content and academic achievement standards."

 The CSR program made its last award in 2005, although it continued to appropriate funds to one school in 2006–2008.

-Elements of Comprehensive School Reform
+Elements

-A successful reform program is one that includes all of these elements in a cohesive way.
-See more in Comprehensive School Reform.
+According to CSR standards, a successful reform program is one that includes all of the following elements in a cohesive way: